williamrygao/williamrygao.github.io/shatter.md

 His alchemic gaze, unbelieving, unerring, casts <br>
 his hollow word parts the clouds stricken with calamity <br>
-and claws vagrantly at nature's quicksilver symphony <br>
+and sifts the sunshafts as sand cascading across his palm <br>
-and sifts the sunshafts as sand cascading across his palm.
+and claws vagrantly at nature's quicksilver symphony.

 From Dresden to Nuremberg, a pantagruelian appetite <br>
 for inhumanity is his patrimony, accompanying the osculation <br>